selvameenasakthivel/PersonalFinanceTracker/README.md

 # FinanceTracker

 ## Introduction
 This project is a Spring Boot based RESTful API service for a basic Personal Finance Tracker.
 It allows users to record expenses, incomes, and budgets, and generate financial reports.
-The project supports an in-memory data source or a legacy database.
+The project supports an in-memory data database.

 ## Features
 - **Expenses:**